ColumbusStateWorkforceInnovation/DevOps-Docker-Basics-Part-1/README.md

 ## Getting Started:

-1. Copy the starter code from here into a new, private repository in your personal GitHub account using [these instructions](https://github.com/jschmersal-cscc/lab0-completing-and-submitting-assignments) substituting this repository URL `https://github.com/jschmersal-cscc/infrastructure-docker-basics` for the one referenced in that document.
+1. Copy the starter code from here into a new, private repository in your personal GitHub account using the instructions you went over in class.
+This repository's URL is `https://github.com/jschmersal-cscc/infrastructure-docker-basics`.
 When adding a collaborator, be sure to add me ("cscc-luke-rouker").
-2. Create a new branch for your code changes as described in [these instructions](https://github.com/jschmersal-cscc/lab0-completing-and-submitting-assignments#important-before-you-start-coding)
+2. Create a new branch for your code changes as described in class.